 Appliances And Steel Make Life Easier

 Whether it is the stainless steel refrigerator in your kitchen or the steel motor inside it that is quieter and more efficient, or the washing machine for which you received an Energy Star tax credit, appliances and steel make life easier.
-And North American steelmakers offer a vast array of innovative products, particularly used in appliances, which are corrosive-resistant.
+U.S. steelmakers offer a vast array of innovative products, particularly used in appliances, which are corrosive-resistant.

 Steel Appliance Facts

 - 90% of appliances were recycled in 2012.

 - One-and-a half to two million tons of steel is shipped to the appliance, utensils and cutlery market in the United States annually.